 A permission can represent any operation you need to secure - OACC itself doesn't attach any meaning to it.
 You can define the types of permissions available for each resource class, and because permissions are String-based, there is no limit to the number of permissions defined per resource class.

-Note that OACC already provides functionality to deal with the life-cycle of resources, so you typically do not have to define *CREATE or *DELETE permissions for any resource class.
-These built-in permissions are referred to as system permissions and their names exclusively start with an asterisk (*).
+Note that OACC already provides functionality to deal with the life-cycle of resources, so you typically do not have to define *CREATE

 Other system permissions that are automatically available to all resource classes are:

-• *RESET-CREDENTIALS - to reset the authentication credentials of an authenticatable resource
+- to reset the authentication credentials of an authenticatable resourceBelow are the available system permissions for any domain:

-• *DELETE - a resource with this permission on a domain is allowed to delete the domain (once it has been cleared of any resources).
+- a resource with this permission on a domain is allowed to delete the domain (once it has been cleared of any resources).A *CREATE

 In addition, you can specify what default permissions the creator should get on the created resource; those specified default permissions are also referred to as "create permissions".